St George's Altar: History

-The altar was originally located in the chapel dedicated to the Virgin Mary in the convent of St George.
+The altar was originally located in the chapel dedicated to the Virgin Mary in the St. George's Convent.
 Most studies place its creation around 1470, when the monastery's furnishings were being restored after the Hussite Wars under the reign of Abbess Anna of Kotopek.
-This is evidenced by the depiction of the donors - the kneeling abbess and the canon - on the back of the altar wings, as well as a scene from the St George's legend.
+This is evidenced by the depiction of the donors - the kneeling abbess and the canon - on the back of the altar wings, as well as a scene from the Saint George's legend.

 As a starting point and source of inspiration for the Master of the St. George's Altar are usually referred to graphic designs of Master E. S. and Nuremberg productions before 1450 influenced by Dutch painting, in particular the Master of the Tucher Altarpiece, the Master of the Löffelholz Altarpiece (a pupil of Hans Pleydenwurff), the Wurzach Altarpiece (Hans Multscher) and the Albrecht Altarpiece.

 Description and classification

 Tempera on linden wood panels covered with linen (centre and inner sides of the wings), dimensions: central panel: 192.5 x 114 cm, wings: 192 x 56.5 cm.
 The altar has an original frame decorated with a carved relief depicting a stylized branch with leaves.

 The central scene represents the so-called Last Prayer of the Virgin Mary among the Apostles, connected in the upper part with the Assumption of the Virgin Mary with the blessing of Christ and the angels.
 Mary kneels with clasped hands before the Apostle holding an open book and is set in the composition in the intersection of two diagonals formed by the figures of the four Apostles.
 Together with the apostles standing behind the bed, all the heads form an ellipse.
 The faces of the apostles have individual features, and the scene is enlivened by small genre details and a variety of gestures.
 The draperies of the Virgin Mary and the kneeling apostle are stylized in a way that is characteristic of the late Gothic style of the so-called pressed or broken folds.
-The deathbed and the cloak of St Peter are decorated with the technique of gilded tin-plated relief (pressed brocade).
+The deathbed and the cloak of Saint Peter are decorated with the technique of gilded tin-plated relief (pressed brocade).

-On the wings of the altar are three scenes from the life of the Virgin Mary (Annunciation, Visitation, Adoration of the Magi) and the Wrestling of St George with the Dragon.
+On the wings of the altar are three scenes from the life of the Virgin Mary (Annunciation, Visitation, Adoration of the Magi) and the Wrestling of St. George with the Dragon.
 The central image and the three scenes from the life of the Virgin have a uniform gilded background decorated along the frame with hallmarking.
 The exception is the scene of St. George and the Dragon, where the gilded background is preceded by a perspective representation of an open landscape with a castle and the figure of the rescued princess.